orbitoosoft/orbitootoolkit/README-ADVANCED.md

 * the service callback
 * the application workflow

-The concrete application can use these patterns and it can adapt them to its specific context.
+The concrete application can adapt these patterns to its specific context.

 ## The Service Callback
 Callbacks allows us to compose the larger activity from smaller activities.
-For example: we can have the entity, which represents customer's `Order`.
-During processing of `Order` the customer will need to perform payment, which is represented by `Payment` entity.
-Once the customer finishes `Payment` we need to notify `Order`, which can continue in its processing.
+For example we can have the entity, which represents customer's `Order`.
+During processing of `Order` we will need to perform the payment, which is represented by `Payment` entity.
+Once the customer finishes `Payment` we need to notify `Order`, which will continue with its processing.

 First it is necessary to define an entity for the service reference:
 ```java